libbyschuknight/tid_til/git_github/git.md

 git revert 3333333333 # commit number
 ```

-Actually, while writing this I have realized I actually did a table.
+Actually, while writing this I have realized I actually did a table?? think this should be `reset`.

 ```bash
 git reset 3333333333 # commit number